varunprajan/varunprajan.github.io/_posts/2021-08-13-sic-transit.markdown

 ```

 #### Metrics layer
 There is still a problem: any time that we want to write a new query that involves the revenue, we need to copy this complicated "CASE/WHEN" logic into that query.
-Each different type of aggregation -- whether by player, or by lesson, or by player and lesson and date -- will require this logic.
+Each different type of aggregation -- whether by player, lesson, date, or combinations thereof -- will require this logic.
 Thus, although we've solved the problem of computing the revenue, we've set ourselves up for a potential maintenance headache.
 Our code is the opposite of [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

 There are a few ways to address this issue, although none of them seems particularly good to me.